Skip to main content

 Oregon DMV has a teen driving webpage with information about getting a permit or license.
 Manuals and forms are also available on the web page.

-ODOT-approved providers issue a course completion card that waives the Class C drive test at DMV field offices for eligible students who are under 18 years of age when they pass the course.
-The completion card is valid for two years from date of issuance.
+ODOT-approved providers enter course completion through DMV2U that waives the Class C drive test at DMV field offices for eligible students who are under 18 years of age when they pass the course.
+The waiver is valid for two years from date of issuance.
 Check with your Driver Education provider to be sure your teen qualifies for this waiver.

 Teens of families who qualify for meal assistance are eligible for up to $75 in scholarship for an ODOT-approved Driver Education course.
 Even if you don't go to a public school, any teen between 15 and 18 years of age who does not yet have a license can qualify for this assistance.
 Families must show their approved provider documentation that verifies their qualification.
 Speak with your Driver Education provider to find out how to access this scholarship.